-Top tip: If you can visit during Halloween Horror Nights (usally from September to first week of November), you won’t regret it.
+Top tip: If you can visit during Halloween Horror Nights (usually from September to the first week of November), you won’t regret it.
 You have to pay extra for the event but think scares, haunted houses and ghoulish snacks – amplified by 100.

 3. Epcot, Orlando

-For the most part, Epcot is ideal for adults and groups of friends looking to fill their boots with food and drink.
+For the most part, Epcot is ideal for adults and groups of friends looking to fill their boots with food and drink during their villa holiday in Florida.
 The brave will want to take part in the unofficial ‘Drinking Around the World at Epcot‘, 11 drinks in 10 hours.
 Good luck, you’ll need it.
 Just don’t forget your ID.

 Best for: Foodies and cocktail connoisseurs.